philipperemy/cond_rnn/README.md

 - `inputs`: `3-D` Tensor with shape `[batch_size, timesteps, input_dim]`.
 - `cond`: `2-D` Tensor or list of tensors with shape `[batch_size, cond_dim]`.
 In the case of a list, the tensors can have a different `cond_dim`.

+The output matches the output of the LSTM/GRU modules.

 ## Example